Shell and initialization

 $HOME than to hardcode the path to your home directory.
 To access a file in your home directory:

-A list of the nodes and cores assigned to your job is in the file
+A list of the nodes and cores assigned to your job is obtained using

 For GPU jobs, a list of the GPUs assigned to your job is in the file